-The financial statements are presented in euro, which is the Company's functional and presentation currency.
+The annual accounts are presented in euro, which is the Company's functional and presentation currency.

-2. BASIS OF PRESENTATION OF THE FINANCIAL STATEMENTS
+2. BASIS OF PRESENTATION OF THE ANNUAL ACCOUNTS

 2.1.
-FAIR PRESENTATION
+FAITHFUL IMAGE

-The Board of Directors is of the opinion that the annual accounts for the financial year 2023, which have been prepared on 31 March 2024, will be approved by the General Meeting of Shareholders without modification.
+The Board of Directors is of the opinion that the annual accounts for the financial year 2024, which have been prepared on 31 March 2025, will be approved by the General Meeting of Shareholders without modification.

-The annual accounts have been prepared on the basis of the accounting records for 2023.
-The annual accounts for the financial year 2023 have been prepared in accordance with current mercantile legislation and with the rules established in the General Accounting Plan and its sectorial adaptations based on Royal Decree 1/2021, of 12 January, amending the General Accounting Plan approved by Royal Decree 1514/2007, of 16 November and subsequent amendment by Royal Decree 602/2016 of 2 December, in order to give a true and fair view of the Company's equity and financial position at 31 December 2023 and of the results of its operations, changes in equity and cash flows for the year then ended.
+The annual accounts have been prepared on the basis of the accounting records for 2024.
+The annual accounts for the financial year 2024 have been prepared in accordance with current mercantile legislation and with the rules established in the General Accounting Plan and its sectorial adaptations based on Royal Decree 1/2021, of 12 January, amending the General Accounting Plan approved by Royal Decree 1514/2007, of 16 November and subsequent amendment by Royal Decree 602/2016 of 2 December, in order to give a true and fair view of the Company's equity and financial position at 31 December 2024 and of the results of its operations, changes in equity and cash flows for the year then ended.